Control 2.1: Managed Environments

 Agent 365 Architecture Update

 Agent 365 lifecycle management complements Power Platform Managed Environments by providing cross-platform promotion gates and approval workflows.
-While Managed Environments continue to govern Copilot Studio agents, Agent 365 extends lifecycle governance to Agent Builder, Microsoft Foundry, and SharePoint agents.
+While Managed Environments continue to govern Microsoft Copilot Studio agents, Agent 365 extends lifecycle governance to Agent Builder, Microsoft Foundry, and SharePoint agents.
 See Unified Agent Governance for lifecycle management architecture.

 Objective